PowerGrids/PowerGrids/README.md

 If you want more detail on PowerGrids, you can either go through the library documentation or have a look to the [Modelica Conference paper](https://modelica.org/events/modelica2019/proceedings/html/papers/Modelica2019paper5D3.pdf).

+<a name="start"></a>
+## Getting started!
+To begin using the PowerGrids library, we recommend you to open it in your favorite Modelica environment and to follow the tutorial available in the UsersGuide section.
+The tutorial provides a large overview of the library main features while helping you to be accustomized to the library main concepts and choices.

+You can also have a look to the existing models, available in the Electrical and Control directories, as well as the test cases provided with the library, available in the Examples part.

 <a name="contributions"></a>
 ## Get involved!
 PowerGrids is an open-source project and as such, questions, discussions, contributions and feedbacks are very welcome.
 It is also an ongoing project and we are actively working on improving it and making it better so we encourage you to regularly check the project status and progresses.